seal-codes/webapp/README.md

 Zign.codes provides a simple, accessible way for anyone to prove ownership of digital content by leveraging existing social identities.
 Rather than implementing complex cryptographic signatures, we create a verifiable attestation that links:

-1. A specific document (via its cryptographic hash)
+1. A specific document (via multiple hash methods)
 2. A user's established social identity
 3. A specific point in time